sjbennett123/polarlarp/content/_index.md

 ## [Google Hangouts - Weekly Writer Checkin](https://meet.google.com/iak-gnhk-ork?authuser=0&hs=122)

-- Tuesdays from 8 PM - 9 PM - Starts on time ends on time.
+- Tuesdays from 8 PM - 9 PM - Starts on time....
+Ends on time.
 - Use a real webcam if possible.
 - Keep focused on the work don't have distractions up...
-Discord, Facebook, Facebook Messenger, Netflix, Pornhub, Grindr.
+Discord, Facebook, Facebook Messenger, Netflix, Pornhub, Grindr.... it can wait an hour I promise you.
 - First we go around and ask what you have been working on and if you need any help.
 Then we talk about modules in depth we might workshop how to improve something or how to solve a problem.
-This is not a place to write though this is to review so that we can write on our own.
+This is not a place to write from scratch.
+Tthis is to review so that we can write on our own and be coordinated and not be blocked.

 ---